Phentermine: Distribution

+Metabolism

+Phentermine undergoes minimal metabolism.
+Only about 6% of an administered dose of phentermine is metabolized.
+It is metabolized to a minor extent by para-hydroxylation, N-oxidation, and N-hydroxylation, followed by conjugation.

+Because phentermine’s metabolism is relatively minor, most of its pharmacologic activity is attributable to the parent compound rather than metabolites.
+The drug is not known to significantly induce or inhibit CYP450 enzymes, suggesting a low potential for clinically meaningful drug–drug interactions.
+Variations in metabolic rate due to hepatic function generally have less effect on overall clearance compared to renal factors.

+Elimination

+The drug is eliminated mainly in urine.
+It is excreted 62 to 85% unchanged in urine.
+The elimination half-life of phentermine is 20 to 25 hours.
+The elimination of phentermine is modified by urine acidicity or pH.
+In the case of acidic urine (pH < 5), the elimination half-life of phentermine has been found to be 7 to 8 hours.
+The clearance of phentermine is 8.79 L/h.

 History

-In 1959, phentermine first received approval from the United States FDA as an appetite-suppressing drug.
+In 1959, phentermine first received approval from the US Food and Drug Administration (FDA) as an appetite suppressant.
 Eventually a hydrochloride salt and a resin form became available.

 Phentermine was marketed with fenfluramine or dexfenfluramine as a combination appetite suppressant and fat burning agent under the popular name fen-phen.
 In 1997, after 24 cases of heart valve disease in fen-phen users, fenfluramine and dexfenfluramine were voluntarily taken off the market at the request of the FDA.
 Studies later showed nearly 30% of people taking fenfluramine or dexfenfluramine for up to 24 months had abnormal valve findings.

 Phentermine is still available by itself in most countries, including the US.
 However, because it is similar to amphetamine, it is classified as a controlled substance in many countries.
 Internationally, phentermine is a schedule IV drug under the Convention on Psychotropic Substances.
 In the United States, it is classified as a Schedule IV controlled substance under the Controlled Substances Act.
 In contrast, amphetamine preparations are classified as Schedule II controlled substances.